 William K. Neal was a Dedimus Justice, a position unique to the state of Maine.
 Appointed for life, they administer oaths of office.
 Ex-Morrissey.

-2009 APS Cert.
+2009 APEX certificate.
 Socked-on-the-nose handstamp cancels are incredibly rare on the high-denomination 2nd and 3rd issue revenues.

 Wonderful fancy manuscript cancel with two petit crossed lines of text.
 Ex-Morrissey.